IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * BETA_LOSS_POLICER (0.9): ref_wnd scale for calculation of max_policed_ref_wnd.

 The max_policed_ref_wnd enforces an upper limit to the ref_wnd.
 The max_policed_ref_wnd should increase by a small fraction, for instance 0.001 per RTT that gradually lifts the limit, this prevents that possible false detection of rate policers causes a permanent restriction on ref_wnd.

 ### Reference window undershoot at congestion {#ref-wnd-undershoot}

 The reference window can in certan cases undershoot when congestion occurs, one such case is when the RTT increases at the same time that the reference window is reduced.
-The RTT increase can push down the target rate faster in the reference window is reduced.
+The RTT increase can push down the target rate faster then the reference window is reduced.
 An additional reduction of the reference window can be superfluous in some cases.
 One method to determine if additional reduction is unnecessary is to inspect how the acknowledged bitrate relates to the target bitrate.
 If the target rate is well below the ACKed bitrate, then additional reduction of the reference window is unnecessary.
 This is implemented as additional code that modifies the reference window backoff in {{ref-wnd-reduction}}.

 ~~~
 # Reduce backoff when target bitrate is lower than the ACKnowledged rate